|

 sounds for nihilists, detached as grave robbers, eyes glowing in

-the dark who watch until
+the dark who

-leaving with
+with an

-asking for blood.
-Our smiles,
+Our smiles, the

-the lone hint we’re
+lone hint we’re

 enthralled being watched by